 Console.ReadLine();

-In the example shown, we have sent the current time through MQTT every 2 seconds.
+In the example shown, we have sent the current time via MQTT every 2 seconds.
 This is just an example and, in a real project, we should integrate this communication into the program’s logic.
-However, to illustrate how communication through MQTT works, this example is sufficient.
+However, to illustrate how communication via MQTT works, this example is sufficient.

-In conclusion, in this series of entries, we have seen how to establish communication between an ESP32 and a NET6 application using different means, such as the serial port, HTTP requests, WebSockets, and finally MQTT.
-We hope that this series of entries is useful to you as help or inspiration for your projects!
+In conclusion, in this series of posts we have seen how to establish communication between an ESP32 and a NET6 application using different means, such as the serial port, HTTP requests and WebSockets, and finally MQTT.
+We hope this series of posts is useful as help or inspiration for your projects!